How to Get Narcan in Tampa, FL

 - Over the years, the state has worked to decrease the number of addictive prescription drugs it distributes.
 In 2022, Florida pharmacies dispensed more than 11.6 opioid prescriptions, a steady decline from the more than 16.9 prescriptions dispensed in 2018.

 - Other harm reduction efforts are also underway.
 In 2022, the life-saving medication naloxone was administered 51,752 times.

 There are various options in the Tampa area for other types of harm reduction services.
 These include:

 - IDEA Exchange, Miami’s first needle exchange program that allows drug users to exchange used needles for clean ones to prevent the spread of bloodborne diseases.
 This organization provides a range of harm reduction services including:

 - HIV and hepatitis C testing.

 A new needle exchange program based in Hillsborough County was also launched by The University of South Florida.
 Offered in conjunction with Tampa General Hospital, it will be only the second needle exchange program in the state.

 Harm reduction can reduce the numbers of deaths as well as the rates of disease transmission;12 however, it only goes so far.
 The best prevention of opioid overdose is rehab treatment.
 We can help.
-Call us at to learn how you can begin a life no longer controlled by opioid addiction and find long-term recovery at one of our inpatient rehab centers near you.
+Call us at to learn how you can begin a life no longer controlled by opioid addiction and find long-term recovery at our inpatient rehab center in Riverview, FL.